History of the Kuomintang

 In exile, Sun Yat-sen and other former KMT members founded several revolutionary parties under various names but with little success.
-These parties were united by Sun in 1919 under the title "The Kuomintang of China".
+These parties were united by Sun in 1919 under the title "Kuomintang of China".
 The new party returned to Guangzhou in China in 1920 where it set up a government but failed to achieve control of all of China.
 After the death of Yuan Shikai in 1916, China fractured into many regions controlled by warlords.
 To strengthen the party's position, it accepted aid and support from the Soviet Union and its Comintern.
 The fledgling Chinese Communist Party was encouraged to join the KMT and thus formed the First United Front.
 The KMT gradually increased its sphere of influence from its Guangzhou base.
 Sun Yat-sen died in 1925 and Chiang Kai-shek (1887–1975) became the KMT strong man.
 In 1926 Chiang led a military operation known as the Northern Expedition against the warlords that controlled much of the country.
 In 1927, Chiang instigated the April 12 Incident in Shanghai in which the Chinese Communist Party and Communist elements of the KMT were purged.
 The Northern Expedition proved successful and the KMT party came to power throughout China (except Manchuria) in 1927 under the leadership of Chiang.
 The capital of China was moved to Nanjing in order to be closer to the party's strong base in southern China.

 The party was always concerned with strengthening Chinese identity at the same time it was discarding old traditions in the name of modernity.
 In 1929, the KMT government suppressed the textbook Modern Chinese History, widely used in secondary education.
 The Nationalists were concerned that, by not admitting the existence of the earliest emperors in ancient Chinese history, the book would weaken the foundation of the state.
 The case of the Modern Chinese History textbook reflects the symptoms of the period: banning the textbook strengthened the Nationalists' ideological control but also revealed their fear of the New Culture Movement and its more liberal ideological implications.
 The KMT tried to destroy the Communist party of Mao Zedong, but was unable to stop the invasion by Japan, which controlled most of the coastline and major cities, 1937–1945.
 Chiang Kai-shek secured massive military and economic aid from the United States, and in 1945 became one of the five permanent members of the UN Security Council, with a veto.
 The KMT governed most of China until it was defeated in the civil war by the Communists in 1949.